Want a home-grown YouTube star? Meet Jonathan Cheok, the one-man-laughathon behind CheokboardStudios.

 6. What about funding?

 I basically fund everything myself.
 As of now I charge pretty low rates as compared to other established big players in the market.
-By doing small promo videos, clubbing videos, corporate event highlights videos, I can support myself and use all my money to upgrade and buy new equipment.
+By doing small promo videos, clubbing videos, corporate event highlights videos (last time working with corporate event planners Toronto), I can support myself and use all my money to upgrade and buy new equipment.
 Just this month I upgraded my equipment.
 I got a new tripod, slider and also won a new Panasonic Lumix DMC GH3 from the local Jteam production’s short film competition.

 7. What previous jobs have you been in?
 Why did you leave?